codess-aus/DP-100/Experiment.md

 The **run.log("experiment_output",O)** method can be used to log scalar string or numerical values.
 This method does not upload output files.

 The **run.get_file_names()** method is used to list all files that have been stored by the training run.

+You should perform the following steps in order:
+1. Register a new Azure Storage file container datastore.
+2. Create a PipelineData object.
+Specify a name and output datastore.
+3. Specify a PipelineData object for data output.
+A PipelineData object can be used to pass data between steps in a pipeline.
+When you create a PipelineData object, you must specify a name.
+If you do not provide a data store reference, the default workspace datastore will be used.
+In this scenario, you are required to use a named datastore, so the first action requires registering a new file container datastore.
+Once a PipelineData object has been created, you can specify the output of a pipeline step to be written to this object in the same way as you would to a local folder.
+In successive pipeline steps, you can then read data by referencing the PipelineData object created in an earlier step.
+You should not retrieve the default datastore from the current workspace.
+You can use the get() method to retrieve a datastore by name.
+The following code retrieves a datastore named default-datastore: my_datastore = Datastore.get(default-datastore)
+You should not register a new dataset version for each pipeline pass.
+Azure Machine Learning allows you to register a new dataset using an existing dataset name using versioning.
+A version is a bookmark of the data's state and is useful in cases where new data needs to be used for retraining.
+By creating versions, you can return to a specific version of the dataset if necessary.